Pedunculated Fibroid: Symptoms, Pregnancy, Treatment

 Uterine Fibroid Embolization

-Uterine fibroid embolization is a viable treatment option for pedunculated fibroids, however pedunculated fibroids with a narrow stem (diameter less than 50% of the diameter of the largest fibroid) are considered to be relative contraindications for UFE because these fibroids may detach into the peritoneal or uterine cavities and cause infection [14].
+Uterine fibroid embolization is a viable pedunculated fibroid treatment option, however pedunculated fibroids with a narrow stem (diameter less than 50% of the diameter of the largest fibroid) are considered to be relative contraindications for UFE because these fibroids may detach into the peritoneal or uterine cavities and cause infection [14].

 Myolysis